-How Unikrn use blockchain and cryptocurrency for esports betting
+How Unikrn uses blockchain and cryptocurrency for esports betting

 Rahul Sood: We created the Unikoin about two years ago.
 We had users and usage and growth.
 That’s when we decided to turn it into a crypto token.

-GamesBeat: Before the crypto days, when you guys were evaluating what kind of business to start—I think the idea of betting on esports was the main idea?
+GamesBeat: Before the crypto days, when you guys were evaluating what kind of business to start — I think the idea of betting on esports was the main idea?

-Sood: The main idea, really, is to become—if you think about what Unikrn is, we’re sort of the Disneyland of esports.
+Sood: The main idea, really, is to become — if you think about what Unikrn is, we’re sort of the Disneyland of esports.
 Everything we do is about heightening the experience of watching or participating in esports.
 Part of that has to do with betting.
 But we create odds around all the major esport matches around the world.
 We have the most comprehensive esports book anywhere.

 We run both physical tournaments and virtual tournaments.
 We have a tournament platform where we can do that.
 We have team ownerships.
-We own part of one of the hottest CS: GO teams in the world, BIG.
+We own part of one of the hottest [Counter-Strike: Global Offensive] teams in the world, BIG.
 They’re based in Berlin.
-And on top of that we create content.
+And on top of that, we create content.
 We have some very good written content and video content around esports.
 We have a studio in Berlin and a studio in Las Vegas.

 And the last thing would be the Unikoin, which is at the center of everything we do.
 It’s a token people can earn on the platform for free.
 They can earn it by connecting their gaming accounts to our platform, their Riot or Steam account, and playing games.
-They can use Unikoins in jackpots for virtual goods, like skins, and they can also trade in skins for Unikoins.
-There are plenty of ways to acquire Unikoins, and now people in more than 113 countries are using it.
+They can use Unikoins in jackpots for virtual goods like skins, and they can also trade in skins for Unikoins.
+There are plenty of ways to acquire Unikoins, and now, people in more than 113 countries are using it.
 It’s quite popular.

 GamesBeat: What was the thing that got traction for you guys in the first place?

 Sood: The biggest thing was our sports book, the fact that we analyze all of the data on esports and turn it into odds.
 We license those odds to markets where we’re licensed and regulated to do so.
-So that was the first thing.
-Then our content started gaining traction, and then our tournament platform.
+So, that was the first thing.
+Then, our content started gaining traction and then, our tournament platform.
 We just signed a deal with the MGM Grand.
 We’ll be running tournaments in their casino in Las Vegas, starting in a couple of weeks.
 We continue to build our brand in esports.
 We’re trying new things that go back to what our mission is.
 It’s about heightening the experience of watching and engaging in esports.

 GamesBeat: Since you crossed that line from a gaming company to the gambling side, how early on did you have to start paying attention to regulation?

 Sood: Before we even started the company.
 I left Microsoft Ventures to start this company.
-I’ve been in gaming before, with Voodoo and HP.
+I’ve been in gaming before with Voodoo and HP.
 I’m very much about doing things by the book.
 I saw a trend in esports where gamers were getting older.
-I’m in my 40s and I probably play two or three League of Legends games a day.
+I’m in my 40s, and I probably play two or three League of Legends games a day.
 I like to bet on sports.
 I see this as an emerging trend.

-At the time there was nobody doing it right, nobody working with regulators, thinking about licensing, any of that stuff.
+At the time, there was nobody doing it right, nobody working with regulators, thinking about licensing, any of that stuff.
 That was the approach we took.
-Eventually this was going to be a real thing.
-There were betting operators doing this stuff and they didn’t know what they were doing.
+Eventually, this was going to be a real thing.
+There were betting operators doing this stuff, and they didn’t know what they were doing.
 We wanted to be the company that could help them to do that.
 That was how we started.

 GamesBeat: I guess one of the insights was really that people are going to care about these esports stars — who they are and how they play.

 Sood: Exactly.
-The other insight is that, like traditional sports—if you think about how traditional sports work, people bet on sports all the time.
-People create odds on this stuff and they take bets.
-In our space, in video games, it was the wild west.
-There was skin betting, which is highly illegal, not ethical at all–
+The other insight is that, like traditional sports — if you think about how traditional sports work, people bet on sports all the time.
+People create odds on this stuff, and they take bets.
+In our space, in video games, it was the Wild West.
+There was skin betting, which is highly illegal, not ethical at all….

 GamesBeat: Can you explain that a bit?
 People were trying to figure out the results of matches and betting skins in Counter-Strike?